Tenancies that cannot be assured

 Resident landlord

-A person sharing living accommodation with their resident landlord is usually an excluded occupier.
+A person sharing living accommodation, such as a kitchen and bathroom, with their landlord is usually an excluded occupier.
 An excluded occupier can be evicted without a court order.

 Find out more about excluded occupiers.